ivop/atariterm/README.md

 Limitted color support by the fake GTIA and ANTIC implementation.
 Only two shades per color and a lot of colors map to the same base color.
 You do get a different text color than the background though, just like a Sophia upgrade on real hardware.
 You get used to yellow on blue pretty quickly.

+Instead of the unreadable unicode character for escape (␛) I have to chosen to display the lunate epsilon symbol (ϵ).

 ##### Keybindings: